ClementBM/clementbm.github.io/_posts/2020-03-18-coronavirus-prediction.markdown

 $$

 ## What we know about Coronavirus
 At the moment, the estimated basic reproduction number is betwen 2.5 and 5.
 We also know the population for each country but we won't use them in this particular model.
-From the data taken from the John Hopkins University, we can get all three temporal functions.
+With the data taken from John Hopkins University, we can get all three temporal functions.
 The estimated days of infection is between 15 and 20 with a mean incubation period of 5-6 days.

 Let's fit the data to multiple countries.

 ### Fitting China to SIR model
 ![China SIR](/assets/2020-03-19/china-sir.png)